elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-self-hosted-torrentio.md

 !!! tip "New accounts get $10 credit, enough to run this stack for >2 months!"
     Our services are subscribed to in "[ElfBuckz][elfbuckz]", our in-store account credit.
 All new users get $10 ElfBuckz upon [account creation](https://store.elfhosted.com/my-account/), in order to "kick the tyres" :red_car: before commitment.

+## How does it work?

+* ElfHosted maintains a torrentio instance for our users' apps (*[Prowlarr][prowlarr], [Iceberg][iceberg], etc*) to use, without rate-limiting.
+* This instance is publically available at ([rate-limited](https://github.com/funkypenguin/elf-infra/blob/ci/torrentio/middleware-rate-limit-torrentio.yaml)) at https://torrentio.elfhosted.com.
+* Users can subscribe to their own instance of the addon (*still using the internal database*), with much more generous rate-limits

 The advantages of this solution are:

 * Use the highly-polished, multi-platform Stremio app